What is data breach insurance?

 - Do you have any previous records of cyber mechanism?

 - Public relation cost.
 Every cyber incident weakens the reputation of the company.
 As a result, both the customers and other businesses feel unsafe doing business with the affected company.
-If your organization does not have a strong and experience public relation team, with a previous record of dealing with such incidents, you may need to hire a PR team to recover your business reputation.
+If your organization does not have a strong and experience public relations team, with a previous record of dealing with such incidents, you may need to hire a PR team to recover your business reputation.

 - Cyber attackers may threaten you to cause severe damage or may do so or can ask for extortion.
 Make sure you are covered for cyber extortion as well.